matteolepur/intro-GPU-sa-metropolis/README.md

 # Introduction to GPU computing with Simulating Annealing and Metropolis-Hastings algorithm

 ## Getting started
+You will need to download and install conda.
+Follow the instructions at this [page](https://conda.io/projects/conda/en/latest/user-guide/getting-started.html).

-`cd` into the repo directory, then using conda run the following command:
+Once conda is installed, `cd` into the repo directory, then run the following command:

 ```{commandline}
 conda env create --file environment.yml